-This Equity and Inclusion scheme sets out our vision, ambitions and proposed objectives for promoting equity, diversity and inclusion over the next three years.
-It intends to showcase the actions we will take to reduce the impact of inequity, making a real and valuable difference to the quality of people's lives.
+This Equality scheme sets out our vision, ambitions and proposed objectives for promoting equality, diversity and inclusion over the next three years.
+It intends to showcase the actions we will take to reduce the impact of inequality, making a real and valuable difference to the quality of people's lives.

-The scheme takes a holistic approach, recognising that true commitment to equitable outcomes and diversity goes beyond just the nine protected characteristics.
+The scheme takes a holistic approach, recognising that true commitment to equality and diversity goes beyond just the nine protected characteristics.
 It has been produced following engagement with colleagues and interest groups in the West Midlands region and it builds on the knowledge that we have gathered over the past few years.